schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 }
 ```

+## AWS GuardDuty

+This module supports enabling GuardDuty at the organization level which means that all new accounts that are created in, or added to, the organization are added as a member accounts of the `audit` account GuardDuty detector.

+This feature can be controlled via the variable `aws_guardduty` and is enabled by default.

+Note: In case you are migrating an existing AWS organization to this module, all existing accounts except for the `master` and `logging` accounts have to be enabled like explained [here](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_organizations.html#guardduty_add_orgs_accounts).

 ## Datadog Integration

 This module supports an optional Datadog-AWS integration.
 This integration makes it easier for you to forward metrics and logs from your AWS account to Datadog.